Lynfield, New Zealand: History

 The area has been settled by Tāmaki Māori iwi hapū and since at least the 13th century.
 By the early 18th century, the area was within the rohe of Waiohua.
 After the defeat of Kiwi Tāmaki, the paramount chief of the iwi, the area became part of the rohe of Ngāti Whātua (modern-day Ngāti Whātua Ōrākei).

 In 1910, Sir Alfred Bankart purchased an allotment of land between White Swan Road and the Wairaki Stream, naming his purchase the Gilletta Estate, and subdividing the area between 1919 and 1922.
 In 1913, farmer Albert William Irvine moved Linfield Poultry Farm from Pah Road in Epsom to the estate, after needing to upscale his business.
 By the next year, Irvine had moved the farm north to Boundary Road in Mount Roskill, but the name remained associated with the modern-day area.

 In 1911, the Crown endowed the land to the Auckland Harbour Board, who developed the area into suburban housing in the late 1950s and 1960s.
 Town planner Robert Terence Kennedy was consulted to develop the suburb, who modelled the area after American-style suburbs.
 The area features one major road, Halsey Drive, which winds around the development.
 The suburb is bisected by the Avenue, which was developed as a Parisian-style boulevard.
 The developers chose to name the streets after luxury cruise liners that stopped in Auckland.

 The Auckland Harbour Board initially offered the houses as rental properties, available on 21-year leases.
 Residents protested their lack of ability to purchase their homes, and in 1968 presented a 150-member petition to the Harbour Board.
 In 1974, the board agreed to let residents purchase their properties, due to the harbour board experiencing a shortage of funds.

 The suburb's first shop was a Four Square which opened in 1965.
 Suburban housing continued to be built in the area until the late 1970s.

+Microscydmus lynfieldi, one of the smallest beetle species in the world, was discovered at the Wairaki Stream in Lynfield in 1975.